Welcome to Brussels, March 4–6, 2026

 09.00 Thematic Parallel Sessions: Circularity, Energy, Infrastructure, and More

-Split into smaller thematic groups for in-depth dialogues with European Commission officials and experts.
+Split into smaller thematic groups for in-depth dialogues with officials and experts.
 Each session will explore concrete opportunities for innovation and collaboration between European and Norwegian actors across key sectors.

 16.00 Break at Hotel

-19.00 Networking Dinner at the Norwegian Ambassador's Residence
+19.00 Networking Reception at the Norwegian Ambassador's Residence

 An opportunity to meet Norwegian stakeholders in Brussels and EU representatives, discussing how Norway and Norwegian businesses can drive climate action while enhancing Europe’s competitiveness and security.